 After being introduced to writing cursive, older children are more prepared to learn to decipher old script.
 Take turns reading a handwritten letter or journal entry that’s not too old or different from modern cursive.
 Then try having them read an old marriage record or other genealogical document about your family.

-Learn more about a variety of old handwriting scripts with the free Script Tutorial: Making Sense of Old Handwriting, Reading Early American Handwriting by Kip Sperry (Genealogical Publishing) or the downloadable Tricks to Reading Old Handwriting video class (see More Online).
+Learn more about a variety of old handwriting scripts with the free Script Tutorial: Making Sense of Old Handwriting or Reading Early American Handwriting by Kip Sperry (Genealogical Publishing).

 7. Do old-fashioned chores and handicrafts.